junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Sam takes the cue to bring Lucifer back to the dungeon.

-Cas takes a step closer to Dean while they're gone, standing merely inches away, studying his face that suddenly sags down exhaustedly with a hard mask down.
+Cas takes a step closer to Dean while they're gone, standing merely inches away, studying his face that suddenly sags down exhaustedly with a hard mask dropped.
 "Are you okay?" he asks quietly.
 "Dean, is Lucifer right about why you don't want to approach Michael?
 That you worry he might possess you?"

 Dean closes his eyes, shaking his head, taking a long breath.
 "One thing I know for sure from the past ten years -- we go down that path, pull some big stunts, some of us are gonna end up bloody -- first time round was Sam," he points in the general direction that Sam just left, then back at Cas, "-- second time was you, and then Sam again, and you again...
 It's like we've been taking turns to get a deathroll number.
 I lost count of how many times and how many people we've lost, Cas.
-Think I've have enough of it."
+Think I've had enough of it."

 He looks up at the angel, looking into those big blue eyes, battered.
 "Now, with Lucifer alone and the tricks we have, I'm pretty sure we can handle him alright now, but adding another archangel?
 Putting Michael and Lucifer in the same room?
-That sounds damn like the kind of stunt above our paygrade.
+That sounds damn like the kind of stunt above our pay grade.
 So yeah, if there is any other way, *any* at all, I don't want to pull the trigger for the new round of Apocalypse.
 For once, we are all here and alive, you, me, Sam, I'd like to keep it that way, you hear me?"

 Cas nods quietly with drooping eyes.
 "Okay," he says eventually.

-A phone ring saves them from more talks that might would have come.
+A phone ring saves them from more talks that might have come.
 Sam's phone vibrates on the desk.
 Dean picks it up for him.

 "Sam --" Jody's voice comes out of the speaker, muffled and tired.
-"Do you mind come over?
+"Do you mind coming over?
 Bobby is here, and a few other folks you guys might want to meet.
 We have a ghost problem."

 <br>